majed08/idpay-woocommerce-plugin/readme.txt

 If you need to use this plugin in Test mode, check the "Sandbox".

+Also there is a complete documentation [here](https://blog.idpay.ir/helps/99) which helps you to install the plugin step by step.

+Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

 = 2.0, February 05, 2019 =